chuleh/AWS_SA/03A-LB.md

 * managed by AWS
 * AWS guarantees it will be working
 * AWS takes care of upgrades, maintenance, high availability
-* AWS provides a few configurations knos
+* AWS provides a few configurations knobs
 * Integrated with many AWS offerings / services
 * EC2 / ASG / ECS
 * ACM / CloudWatch